-The project is a powerful investment of taxpayer dollars because it is grounded in thorough analysis and will leverage the statewide workforce system, external and interagency partnerships, other sources of funding, and community momentum.
-Existing funds include $1.2 million in state funding for the Pre-apprenticeship Opportunities Program (POP), a $1.7 million grant from the Families and Workers Fund for the Powering Climate and Infrastructure Careers program, $5.9 million in federal funds supporting the Building, Energizing and Connecting through Apprenticeship (BECA), and federal and state retraining programs in the Energy, Minerals & Natural Resources Department and Environment Department.
+The portion of the Economic Transition Program funded with Community Benefit Fund money is tackling the transition to the future energy and climate-ready economy.
+From renewable energy resources to methane monitoring technology, from managing our forests for the effects of climate change to modernizing our transportation infrastructure, the opportunities to create a sustainable economy abound.
+Our initial focus with CBF funding will focus on workers in the Permian and San Juan Basins that most need the skills to participate in the clean energy and climate-ready future.
+This component of the Economic Transition Program is a powerful investment of taxpayer dollars because it is grounded in thorough analysis and will leverage the statewide workforce system, external and interagency partnerships, other sources of funding, and community momentum.
+Existing funds include a $1.7 million grant from the Families and Workers Fund for the Powering Climate and Infrastructure Careers program to develop sector strategy, $5.9 million in federal funds supporting the Building, Energizing and Connecting through Apprenticeship (BECA), and federal and state retraining programs in the Energy, Minerals & Natural Resources Department and Environment Department.

 The Direct Training Program would offer payment for training, stipends, and wrap-around services.
 Through a combination of WIOA funding for those people and programs that are eligible and CBF funding for those who are not, the Department will pay for up to two years of instruction to complete a training program.